bp2008/WebProxy/README.md

 The installation script will ask if you wish to install or uninstall.
 Once installed, WebProxy will start automatically.

-You can manage the webproxy service via standard `systemctl` commands or by running WebProxy with the argument "cmd":
+Access the interactive command line interface by running WebProxy with the argument "cmd":

 ```
 sudo /usr/bin/dotnet ~/webproxy/WebProxyLinux.dll cmd
 ```

-Do that now to open the interactive command-line interface.
-Use the command `admin` to see the URLs and credentials for the Admin Console website.
+Within the interactive command line interface, use the command `admin` to see the URLs and credentials for the Admin Console website.

+If you prefer, you can manage the webproxy service via standard `systemctl` commands (the service name is `webproxy`).